 As part of the ongoing McMaster Email Roadmap Project, University Technology Services (UTS) is introducing a new service: Shared Mailboxes.
+Shared Mailboxes eliminate the need to share credentials, enhance productivity and workflows, and strengthen data security for all users.

 Staff, Faculty and Researchers.